 There is conflict between social philosophies.
 For instance, between the philosophy of growth and the philosophy of conservation.
 There are conflicts between individuals whose causes are taken up by representatives of the law and brought before the rational disposition of the court.

 There are conflicts between people in the same organization, in the same community or neighborhood and in the same family.
-Most of these conflicts are resolved by talking or rationalizing the act and so forth.
+Most of these conflicts are resolved by talking or rationalizing the act that created the conflict.

 There is conflict with the same mind over means and ends, over ambition and ethics, over what is singularly important for the individual.
-What he has heard and what he has inherited; conflict over different values offered by the society and the like.
+What he has heard in the present and what he has inherited from family and school; conflict over different values offered by a variety of different segments in the culture.

 Conflict is "something" in the mind.
 It is emotion that is felt or imagery that clashes in a struggle for dominance.
 All of this conflict is somehow structured in the mind and laid out as it were when the nature of the conflict confronts the mind, in the "other" or in the "event" and so on.